ChHecker/unify/lib.typ

   let per = false
   // whether waiting for a postfix let post = false
-  // whether a unit is finished
-  let unit-finished = false
   // one unit
   let unit = ""